Alireza-Sed/Fluid-Mechanics-1/README.md

 Hello,
-To access the instructions and code for each homework assignment, please switch to the respective branch.
+To access the instructions and code for each homework, please switch to the respective branch.
 Thx.